maqduni/tajik-phonetic-keyboard-layouts/README.md

-# Phonetic Keyboards Layouts for OSX/Windows
+# Tajik and Russian Phonetic Keyboards Layouts for OSX/Windows
-##Tajik and Russian phonetic layouts.

 ## Overview
 Several years ago, when I got my MacBook, I realized there were no Russian phonetic layouts for OSX, so I decided to create my own.
 My wife and I have been using it since then, but until recently when I created the Tajik phonetic keyboard layout I haven't thought of sharing it with anyone publicly.
 Now I'm sharing the layouts with others and I'm very hopeful people are going to find them useful.